-Tool/activity Description Audience Frequency/timing Detail relocation/adjustment works to provide appropriate respite in consultation with the community (E83) Consultation with the community at the affected location(s) Tunnelling/Blasting notification Tunnelling/blasting notifications will be used to notify affected residents of upcoming tunnelling works near their property.
-Residents and businesses along the alignment located within 50 metres of tunnelling/blasting activities At least five business days before tunnelling/blasting is to occur near that property Tunnelling/Blasting notifications will include: Nature of work Location Hours, dates and duration of tunnelling/blasting activity near the property Equipment used Likely and possible impacts Maps / diagrams Every notification will include project contact details including the project's 24 hour 7 days per week 1800 number, email address, postal address and website address.
+Tool/activity Description Audience Frequency/timing Detail If the exceedance is to occur more than once or extend over a period of 24 hours, a schedule will be provided to property owner and occupiers, unless otherwise agreed with the owner or occupier.
+Tunnelling notification Tunnelling notifications will be used to notify affected residents of upcoming tunnelling works near their property.
+Residents and businesses along the alignment located within 50 metres of tunnelling activities At least five business days before tunnelling is to occur near that property Tunnelling notifications will include: Nature of work Location Hours, dates and duration of tunnelling activity near the property Equipment used Likely and possible impacts Maps / diagrams Every notification will include project contact details including the Project's 24 hour 7 days per week 1800 number, email address, postal address and website/portal address.
 Letters Letters provide an ongoing form of communication with stakeholders and community members.
 Letters will be used to reply to correspondence, when this is the preferred method of contact or no email address has been provided, and to provide information in smaller targeted consultation activities.
-All As required Every letter will include project contact details including the project's 24 hour 7 days per week 1800 number, email address, postal address and website address.
-Advertising Print and radio advertisements will be used to notify the wider community about upcoming changes to traffic conditions and All Between five and 10 business days before the work, activity or change comes into Written advertisements to be placed in the following publications:Inner West CourierNorth Shore Times
+All As required Every letter will include project contact details including the Project's 24 hour 7 days per week 1800 number, email address, postal address and website/portal address.
+Advertising Print and radio advertisements will be used to notify the wider community about upcoming changes to traffic conditions and All Between five and 10 business days before the work, activity or change comes into Written advertisements to be placed in the following publications: Inner West Courier North Shore Times